 When we are choosing financial software solutions, the price can become a decisive factor.
 Still, the lowest fee does not always equal the best.
 You should always think about the total implementation cost.
 How much will you pay to integrate the system into your workflows?

 Always compare the initial price and the total amount.
 From our experience, if you’re automating meeting room payments (sometimes the same applies to hot desks), a clever choice is to opt for a payment system that is the easiest to integrate and the most developer-friendly.

 However, if you’re automating office payments, then it might be best to go with the lowest fee.

 I strongly recommend you to sit down and calculate the total opportunity cost.

 Well, in this article we set out our view on automating the process of accepting payments for the services you render.
 We believe that integrating a payment system is exceptionally beneficial for your business and convenient for your customers.
 They are used to pay online for products and services.
 So, it's natural for you to provide them the convenience at your coworking space.

 On the other hand, offering customers online coworking payment options may increase your revenue.
-When they run out of credits, they can pay for booking a meeting room with a bank card.
+When members run out of credits, they can pay for booking a meeting room with a bank card.
+Besides, you can sell your desks and rooms to exterior customers.
 Indirectly you also save money on automating payments and putting your staff to a more useful task.